COVID-19 pandemic in Yemen: May 2020

 On 1 May, Yemen reported its first case in the southwestern Governorate of Taiz.

 On 2 May, three more cases were confirmed, one in Taiz Governorate and two in Aden city.
 The new case in Taiz had been in contact with the southwestern province's first infection.

 On 4 May, two new cases were reported in Hadhramaut.

 On 5 May, the government in the south reported 9 new infections, eight in Aden, along with one new death and one case in Hadhramaut.
 The Houthis reported their first case, a Somali national, who was found dead in a hotel in Sanaa on 3 May.

 On 6 May, Yemen reported its first three cases, including a death in Lahij Governorate and another infection in Aden.
 The emergency coronavirus committee of Yemen's Saudi-backed government also said one COVID-19 patient diagnosed earlier in Taiz province had died.

 On 8 May, Yemen reported nine new coronavirus cases in Aden, the interim headquarters of the government, including one death, and said a second person infected in the southern province of Lahaj had died.

 On 9 May, a new case of coronavirus was discovered in Sanaa, which was transmitted from Aden, Houthi's health ministry said in a statement.

 On 28 May, a statement from the United Nations and its agencies outlined the dire impact COVID-19 had on Yemenis.
 Yemen's embattled health care system is near collapse due to the addition strain from COVID-19.
 Only half of health facilities are in operation, with most lacking personal protective equipment (PPE), oxygen supplies, and clean water.
 Most health-workers and front-line aid workers are reportedly working without protective equipment and salaries.
-A press release from the United Nation's Children Fund (UNICEF) indicated that another 5 million children had been put out of school due to school closures, adding to the already 2 million children who were out of school prior to the pandemic.
+A press release from the United Nations' Children Fund (UNICEF) indicated that another 5 million children had been put out of school due to school closures, adding to the already 2 million children who were out of school prior to the pandemic.